 Don’t pack too much.

-Control yourself on your way in, otherwise you’ll have serious problems coming back.
-Leave at least 30% of empty space on your luggage!
+Control yourself on your way in, otherwise you’ll have serious problems on the way back.
+Learn about the items you really need to pack for Southeast Asia and what you need to leave behind.
+And make sure you leave at least 40-50% of empty space on your luggage.

 Prepare to not fit into most of the local clothes.
 But calm down, it’s not that you are fat.
 The sizes of clothes in Asia and in Thailand in particular are much smaller than the western standards!

 Bangkok didn’t impress me for its beauty – in fact most of the times is an ugly city – but it’s undeniable it’s one of the most lively and vibrant cities in the world.
-The opportunities for buying pretty much anything are endless and at a laughable price.
+It’s the perfect place to buying pretty much anything at a laughable price.

 I particularly recommend focusing your attention in clothing and some basic electronics.
 More expensive devices like iPhones and laptops can be a problem though.
-It’s really hard to know what’s counterfeit and what’s not, but if I had to guess I’d say only 5% of it all it’s legitimate technology.
+It’s really hard to know what’s counterfeit and what’s not.
+If I had to guess I’d say only 1% of it all it’s legitimate technology.
 Beware.

 I hope this Bangkok shopping guide really comes in handy for you!

-Looking to island hop in Thailand‘s islands from Bangkok?
+Looking to island hop in Thailand‘s islands after Bangkok?

 Have you ever experienced Bangkok’s shopping frenzy?